weirongw23/ad-bootcamps/README.md

 ## Introduction

+Welcome everyone!
+This is the first edition of tutorials to help you get contributing on your project as soon as possible.

 These tutorials are made for analysts of all backgrounds.
 It covers basic scripting, the internals of Git, and full-stack development.

+The goal of these bootcamps is to create a box of tutorials and walkthroughs that help you _understand_ the basic concepts behind the tech stack we're using and what the project workflow looks like.

+Since these bootcamps are relatively new, please send us feedbacks so we can make it better for everyone.

 ## Running the code locally